 Brook trout flesh is semi-fatty, very fine, and aromatic.
-Their meat also varies in color, being white, ivory, pink and reddish depending upon varying feeding characteristics.
+Their meat also varies in color, being white, ivory, pink, and reddish depending upon varying feeding characteristics.

 Brook trout are cool, freshwater, small to medium size, semi-fatty flesh.

-Brook trout exhibit a long, streamlined, oval body, small head, and a lower opening mouth that opens back below its eye.
+Brook trout exhibits a long, streamlined, oval body, small head, and a lower opening mouth that opens back below its eye.
 The color variations include olive, blue-gray, or brown above with a silvery-white belly.

 The body features pale yellow worm-like markings along the dorsal surface and dorsal fin and iridescent spots that are lighter than the body color.
 On their sides, they have small red spots often surrounded by bluish halos among larger yellow spots.

-Brook has a light (white) edging on its fins, which distinguishes them from brown trout.
+Brook has a light (white) edging on its fins, which distinguishes it from brown trout.
 The tail fin is square.
 During spawning time in the fall, male brook trout can turn their color bright orange-red along the sides.

 Adult freshwater brook trout measures 10-25 inches and weighs up to 5-20 pounds.

 Brook trout normally mature in two years.
 They spawn between September and October.
 Females lay eggs in a gravel nest called "redd".
 Irrespective of whether fresh or saline-water habitat, trouts return to their natal waters for reproduction.